1. How Do Solar Panels Work?

 Solar panels are made up of cells, which convert light energy into electricity.
 This is in stark contrast to older solar panels, which needed direct sunlight and heat to function.
 Solar panels today can produce electricity on cloudy days and during the winter season, although solar panels are of course more efficient on sunny days.

 Solar panels enable us to exploit the largest available energy source: the sun.
-The sun’s rays give off around 1.000 watts of energy per square meter of Earth’s surface on a good sunny day, so there really is a huge future potential for this clean energy source.
+The sun’s rays give off around 1.000 watts of solar energy per square meter of Earth’s surface on a good sunny day, so there really is a huge future potential for this clean energy source.

 2. Is My Home Suitable?